mvishiu11/rustylox/README.md

 - **User-Friendly Debugging**: Offers detailed diagnostic information for developers, including line numbers and token details, to facilitate efficient debugging and development.

-- **Interactive Feedback**: Provides real-time feedback during development, allowing users to see immediate results and identify issues as they arise.
+- **Interactive Feedback in CLI**: Our CLI provides real-time feedback during development, allowing users to see immediate results and identify issues as they arise.

 ## 🛠 **Lexing: The First Step in Our Grand Adventure**